apache/yunikorn-site/docs/api/scheduler.md

 ### All nodes

-Fetch all Nodes acrosss different Partitions and displays general information about the nodes managed by YuniKorn.
+Fetch all Nodes across different Partitions and displays general information about the nodes managed by YuniKorn.
 Node details include host and rack name, capacity, resources and allocations.

+**Status** : Deprecated since v0.12.1, replaced by [Partition Nodes](#partition-nodes)

 **URL** : `/ws/v1/nodes`